Inter star Lukaku hits 300 career goals after double against Lazio | Goal.com

 Having netted 41 times for Anderlecht, Lukaku earned a move to Chelsea, where he struggled to impress and break through into the senior set-up, failing to net a single goal during his spell with the Blues.

-A loan move to West Bromwich Albion yielded a further 17 finishes before he swapped London for Merseyside and launched himself towards the stratosphere at Everton.
+A loan move to West Brom yielded a further 17 finishes before he swapped London for Merseyside and launched himself towards the stratosphere at Everton.

 His 87 goals during his time with the Toffees ultimately earned him a move to Manchester United, where he added 42 more goals to his tally - yet was considered by many to have underperformed.